mildred/sqlemail.nim/README.md

 Discussion features:

-- Allow public and private groups (no encryption is planned for now)
+- Allow public and private groups (no encryption is planned for now, but the idea is that messages are only forwarded to federated pods that the members of the groups are part of.
+Federation not yet implemented but data structure, the most complicated, is ready)
 - Decentralize discussions allowing to change instances if an instance becomes hostile to a group, providing freedom of speech.
+- TODO: cross-post articles to multiple groups
+- TODO: full featured vote mechanism for groups and alternate moderation groups

 Roadmap
 -------